-CASA Stories – the following are excerpts from our CASA volunteers:
+Volunteer Stories – the following are excerpts from our CASAs and Mentors (children’s names have been changed):

 Has your CASA experience been what you expected?
 I really didn’t have expectations.
 Well, maybe that isn’t quite true.
 I had hoped I could help a child and perhaps make a difference in their life.
 But I think this experience went well beyond what I hoped.
 I hadn’t expected it to affect me, but it has in a very positive way.
 I love doing this.
 I get back from these children and adults tenfold what I give.
 And I’ve made friends in the process.
 This experience and calling myself a CASA is a gift I can never repay.